 The plan looked bulletproof.
 Three rounds of review with our GPT advisors.
 Detailed migration mapping.
-A comprehensive checklist.
+A checklist covering every config section, animation class, and color token.
 The official upgrade tool handled 73 files automatically.

 Then we ran Lighthouse.